TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

 technically oriented friends came up to me and we began talking about my work, playing Overwatch, and other nerdy things, when he mentions to me that he enjoyed reading my past articles.
-While he may not be a currently active developer and that some of the stuff goes over his head, I’ve “got a knack for it” as he said.
+While he may not be a currently active developer and that some of the stuff goes over his head, I've “got a knack for it” as he said.

 > Tron that are heavily requested by the user base.
 It was enough to remind me the
 > whole reason I started writing these is for the off-chance that someone like that
 > would enjoy my writing and possibly get them more interested in programming, learn
 > something new, or simply enjoy the read for the sake of reading something interesting.

-In the end, I’d like to say thank you again to that friend of mine for the encouraging words, as I probably wouldn’t have had the motivation to start on this without them 💗
+In the end, I'd like to say thank you again to that friend of mine for the encouraging words, as I probably wouldn't have had the motivation to start on this without them 💗

 ### No More Anecdote

-And now we’re off to the juicy bits of the article! 🤤 If you’re unfamiliar with the Fizz Buzz interview problem, it’s a relatively simple problem that is adept at testing your knowledge and fundamental understanding of a given programming language as well as showing the interviewer what kind of developer you are.
+And now we're off to the juicy bits of the article! 🤤 If you're unfamiliar with the Fizz Buzz interview problem, it's a relatively simple problem that is adept at testing your knowledge and fundamental understanding of a given programming language as well as showing the interviewer what kind of developer you are.

 For example, do you prefer to toss a bunch of things at the wall and see what works and whittle away the excess?
 Or do you prefer to lay out a plan for the program before you even write some code?
-If you’d like more information on the things interviewers can glean from a Fizz Buzz solution, feel free to check out this article from Lionell Pack on Forbes.
+If you'd like more information on the things interviewers can glean from a Fizz Buzz solution, feel free to check out this article from Lionell Pack on Forbes.

-### What’s The Problem?
+### What's The Problem?

-The actual problem was (from what I can tell, please correct me if I’m wrong) initially put forth by Imron Ghory over on his blog and it was based on a “group word game for children to teach them about division.”
-While there’s a number of different ways to word this problem, here’s the wording we’re going to be working
+The actual problem was (from what I can tell, please correct me if I'm wrong) initially put forth by Imron Ghory over on his blog and it was based on a “group word game for children to teach them about division.”
+While there's a number of different ways to word this problem, here's the wording we're going to be working
 with:

 > Write a program that prints the numbers 1 to 100.
 However, for multiples of